How to Use Pivots Points for Day Trading - Forex Trend Indicators

-Stop loss and/or Limit Profit Values Determined by Support/Resistance Levels: The central pivot and its support and resistance levels may be potentially helpful in determining suitable stop loss and/or limit profit placements.
-For example, if trading a long breakout above the Resistance 1 level it may be reasonable to position a stop loss.
+Stop loss and/or Limit Profit Values Determined by Support/Resistance: This indicator may be potentially helpful in determining suitable stop loss and/or limit profit placements.
+For example, if trading a long breakout above the Resistance 1 it may be reasonable to position a stop loss.

-A good indicator to combine pivot point reversal signals is the moving average crossover which can be used to confirm the direction of a reversal signal.
+A good indicator to combine and trade reversal signals is the moving average crossover which can be used to confirm the direction of a reversal signal.

-A trader can then open a trade once these two indicators give a signal in the same direction.
+An investor can then open an order once these two indicators give a signal in the same direction.

 Moving Average Crossover Method

-Moving Average Crossover Method that can be combined with Pivot Points Indicator to come up with a trading system for generating trade signals.
+Moving average crossover method that can be combined with this indicator to come up with a trading system for generating buy and sell signals.

 Once you download it open it with MQL4 Language Editor, Then Compile it by pressing the Compile Button and it will be added to your MT4.